buunnp/EnergyAndHumanAmbitions_zh/docs/source/glossary.rst

     electromagnetic radiation
      refers to any transport of energy by electromagnetic waves, which include light, ultraviolet, infrared, X-rays, microwaves, gamma rays, and radio waves.

-    wavelength
-     measures the length of a wave from crest to crest or trough to trough, and can apply to waves in water, air (sound), or electromagnetic waves (light).
-The symbol 𝜆 (lambda) is often used to denote wavelength.
-The units are length (m), often expressed in :term:`microns<micron>` (𝜇m).

-    micron
-     (𝜇m) is 10\ :sup:`-6` meters, or a micro-meter.

     Stefan-Boltzmann law
      says that the :term:`power` emitted from a surface of area, 𝐴, and temperature, 𝑇 will be 𝑃 = 𝐴𝜎𝑇\ :sup:`4`, where 𝜎 is the :term:`Stefan-Boltzmann constant`.